yuhgto/mondaydotcom-code-examples/README.md

 This repo contains three examples of integrations you can set up with the monday.com API.
 One is written in Python and two are in NodeJS.

+Each folder contains a README that goes deeper into how to set up and test the code example.

 ## Zendesk Import Example: Python

 This example uses Python to import a set of Zendesk tickets into monday.com.
 This is amazing if you want to use monday.com as a repository of old ticket examples.